 Because the determination of taxa is more or less arbitrary, different researchers often arrive at different schemes of classification and also use different names for the same group.
 Depending on the source (e.g. different textbooks), the order of scorpions has been named Scorpiones and Scorpionida.
 We have attempted to use the simplest names possible in this course.

-The scientific name of a species is binomial (two names), the genus and species.
+The scientific name of a species is binomial (2 names), the genus and species.
 In a manuscript these names are either written in Italics or underlined.
 The genus name is always capitalized, but the species name is not (e.g. Musca domestica).
 If a species is referred to but not named, it is written "spp."
 For example, Musca spp. refers to an unknown species of the genus Musca.
 Most taxonomic names are derived from Greek or Latin.
 In many cases, translation is significant in describing characteristics of a particular group.
 For example, in the order of the flies (Diptera), 'di' in Greek means two and ‘ptera’ means wings.
 One of the main characteristics of this order is having two wings.

 The phylum with which we will be dealing in this course is Arthropoda (The Arthropods).
 Worldwide, this phylum is the largest and contains far more species than all other plants and animals combined.
 This phylum also possesses some characteristics of both higher and lower forms of animal life.
 Some of these characteristics include a chitinous or hard exoskeleton, a segmented symmetrical body and segmented appendages.
 The main classes dealt with in this text are the Chilopoda (centipedes), Diplopoda (millipedes), Arachnida (arachnids) and Insecta or Hexapoda (insects).
 The crustaceans are briefly mentioned here, but these forms are mainly aquatic.
 Some common terrestrial crustaceans are the pillbugs and sowbugs.